-It's also well-known that Manic Street Preachers continued as a trio - and are still together today, with their fourteenth studio album pencilled in for a summer 2021 release.
+It's also well-known that Manic Street Preachers continued as a trio - and are still together today, with their fourteenth studio album The Ultra Vivid Lament released in 2021.

 For vocalist and guitarist James Dean Bradfield, bassist Nicky Wire and drummer Sean Moore, the making of their comeback single was a huge statement of intent - and defiance.